Who We Are

 The American Institute for Medical and Biological Engineering (AIMBE) is a non-profit organization headquartered in Washington, D.C., representing the most accomplished individuals in the fields of medical and biological engineering.
-No other organization can bring together academia, industry, government, and scientific societies to form a highly influential community advancing medical and biological engineers, AIMBE represents academic institutions, private industry, and professional engineering societies.
-AIMBE was founded in 1991 and its current vision is to provide leadership and advocacy in medical and biological engineering for the benefit of society.
+No other organization can bring together academia, industry, government, and scientific societies to form a highly influential community advancing medical and biological engineering.
+AIMBE’s mission is to provide leadership and advocacy in medical and biological engineering for the benefit of society.

 The health and value of AIMBE as an advocate for public policy issues related to improving lives through medical and biological engineering is ensured by a College of Fellows comprised of experts in areas such as clinical practice, industrial practice, and education.
 Fellows and constituents of AIMBE cultivate ideas and address current issues by attending national events intended to advance the mission of AIMBE.
 Among these events is the AIMBE Annual Event which takes place each winter.
 At this event, Fellows and distinguished guests meet and discuss innovations in biomedical engineering, pertinent legislation, and the future of AIMBE.